Data Schema & Validation

 conversion_value |

-Optional column: bid_latency_ms (Float, milliseconds) — round-trip time from bid request receipt to bid response submission, as observed by your DSP.
+Optional column: bid_latency_ms (Float, milliseconds).
+This represents the round-trip time from bid request receipt to bid response submission, as observed by your DSP.
 If present, it trains the Latency Twin directly from your infrastructure data.
 If absent, a lognormal distribution is synthesized from market priors and flagged in the calibration audit output.

 Hard Limits